apache/lucenenet/src/Lucene.Net.Misc/Index/Sorter/package.md

  limitations under the License.
 -->

-Provides index sorting capablities.
-The application can use any Sort specification, e.g. to sort by fields using DocValues or FieldCache, or to reverse the order of the documents (by using SortField.Type.DOC in reverse).
+Provides index sorting capabilities.
+The application can use any Sort specification, e.g. to sort by fields using DocValues or FieldCache, or to reverse the order of the documents (by using [SortFieldType.DOC](xref:Lucene.Net.Search.SortFieldType#Lucene_Net_Search_SortFieldType_DOC) in reverse).
 Multi-level sorts can be specified the same way you would when searching, by building Sort from multiple SortFields.